-Periodontal disease, also commonly referred to as gum disease, is a progressive bacterial infection that can affect the health and function of your teeth and gums if left untreated.
+Periodontal disease, also commonly referred to as gum disease, is a progressive bacterial infection.
+It can affect the health and function of your teeth and gums if left untreated.
 At The Stein Center for Advanced Dentistry, we offer complete care for the prevention, diagnosing, and treatment of all stages of periodontal disease.

 Treatment For Gum Disease in our Dentist Office in Skokie

-The main goals of gum disease treatment is to remove disease gum disease, treat damage to the teeth and gums, and minimize the risk of reinfection.
+The main goals of our gum disease treatment is to remove gum infection, treat damage to the teeth and gums, and minimize the risk of reinfection.
 At The Stein Center for Advanced Dentistry, we offer a wide range of periodontal therapy and treatment options for gums disease.
 During your visit, Dr. Stein and Dr. Weiss will assess the condition and health of your gums to determine the stage of gum disease and the extent of the damage.
-Depending on your needs, our team may recommend one or more of the following solutions to restore your gum health:
+Depending on your needs, our team may recommend one or more of the following solutions to stop bleeding gums and restore your gum health:

 - Scaling and Root Planing